CandaceAndrews/Snail/Git Commands.md

 ___

 ### pipenv install
-——> to have same environment
+	to have same environment

 ### git checkout  setup
-——>  move branches
+	move branches

 ### git fetch
-——> updates branch names
+	updates branch names

 ### git status
-——> view status
+	view status

 ### git branch
-——> to see what branches you have
+	to see what branches you have

 ### git remote -v
-——> see link to push
+	see link to push

 ### git stash
-——> temporary save what you’re doing in branch so you can switch
+	temporary save what you’re doing in branch so you can switch

 ### git stash apply
-——> apply stashed save
+	apply stashed save

 ### git checkout -b [name][initials to id]
-———> create new branch
+	create new branch

 ### git log --oneline
-——> view log of commit history with id
+	view log of commit history with id

 ___

 ### git reset —hard origin/main
-	(Make changes go away and make yours look like git hub)
+	Make changes go away and make yours look like git hub

 ### git clean -xdf
-	(Delete files in directory)
+	Delete files in directory